min69u/Reforestation/README.md

-## My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+## Remember, the best angle to approach a problem from is the "try" angle.